goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/1-intro/_index.md

 Let's have a first look at Tower: Point your browser to the URL you were given on the lab landing page, similar to `https://{{< param "external_tower1" >}}` (replace `<N>` with your student number and `<LABID>` with the ID of this lab) and log in as `admin`.
 You can find the password again on the lab landing page.

-The web UI of Ansible Tower greets you with a dashboard with a graph showing:
+The web UI of Ansible Tower greets you with a dashboard giving an overview of your automation including:

   - recent job activity